canonical/real-time-ubuntu-docs/docs/explanation/schedulers.rst

 SCHED_OTHER - Normal Scheduling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``SCHED_OTHER`` policy (currently renamed to ``SCHED_NORMAL``) is the scheduler
+The ``SCHED_OTHER`` policy (currently renamed to ``SCHED_NORMAL``) is the
-policy used for regular tasks, it is, tasks with static priority that don't have
+scheduler policy used for regular tasks, it is, tasks with static priority that
-real-time requirements.
-Alongside with this policy there is the concept of nice
+don't have real-time requirements.
+Alongside with this policy there is the
-value, which is a value that can be set by the user by using the `nice(2)`_,
+concept of nice value, which is a value that can be set by the user by using the
-`setpriority(2)`_, or `sched_setattr(2)`_ system calls (`syscalls`_) to change the
+`nice`_, `setpriority`_, or `sched_setattr`_ system calls (`syscalls`_) to
-priority of a task.
-The nice value ranges from -20 to 19, where -20 is the
+change the priority of a task.
+The nice value ranges from -20 to 19, where -20
-highest priority and 19 is the lowest priority.
-The default nice value is 0.
+is the highest priority and 19 is the lowest priority.
+The default nice value
+is 0.

 SCHED_BATCH - Batch Scheduling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~